IDEA-Research/DN-DETR/README.md

 - <sup><a id="sup3" herf="#sup3c">3</a></sup>: This model is based on DAB-Deformbale-DETR(Deformbale Encoder Only), which is a multiscale version of DAB-DETR.
 It requires 16 GPUs to train as it only use deformable attention in the encoder.
 - <sup><a id="sup4" herf="#sup4c">4</a></sup>: This model is based on DAB-Deformbale-DETR which is an optimized implementation with deformable DETR.
 See <a href="https://github.com/IDEA-opensource/DAB-DETR">DAB-DETR</a> for more details.
   <font color=red>**You are encouraged to use this
-deformable version**</font> as it uses deformable attention in both encoder and deocder, which is more lightweight (i.e, train with 4/8 A100 GPUs) and converges faster (i.e, achieves ```48.4``` in 24 epoches, comparable to the 50-epoch DAB-Deformable-DETR).
+deformable version**</font> as it uses deformable attention in both encoder and deocder, which is more lightweight (i.e, train with 4/8 A100 GPUs) and converges faster (i.e, achieves ```48.4``` in 24 epochs, comparable to the 50-epoch DAB-Deformable-DETR).

 # Usage
 ## How to use denoising training in your own model